cass-kul/cass-kul.github.io/_exercises/dynamic_memory.md

 RISC-V:
 - `stack_create`: Creates a new, empty stack.
 This function allocates enough heap memory to store a pointer to the top of the stack.
-Since the stack is empty, have the top pointer point to the address 0.
+Since the stack is empty, have the top pointer point to the address 0 (this is called a *null pointer*).
 Return the address of this top pointer in `a0`.
 This can be considered the address of the stack.
 - `stack_push`: Adds a new element to the top of the stack.
 Provide the address of a stack in `a0`.
 Provide the value to be pushed on the stack in `a1`.